-SPECIAL NOTICE: The Professional Advisory Board of the Michigan Parkinson Foundation is seeking applicants for the award to be given in 2013 to investigators studying methods to improve care of patients with PD in hospitals and/or extended care facilitaties.
-Please call the MPF office for further information: 248-433-1011 or email email@example.com
+SPECIAL NOTICE: The Professional Advisory Board of the Michigan Parkinson Foundation is seeking applicants for the award to be given in 2015.
+Deadline for proposals is January 5, 2015.
+Decision will be made in early March 2015.
+Please call the MPF office for further information: 248-433-1011 or email email@example.com.

 Researchers in Michigan colleges, universities, and not-for-profit organizations who work with students and trainees are encouraged to apply for support of projects related to Parkinson's Disease.
 The aim of this program is to help support research and to foster the study of Parkinson's disease among individuals with career interests in neurological disorders.
 Applications using the guidelines below and inquiries are welcome.